qb20nh/cbbg/README.md

 ### In-game (recommended)

-If you have **Mod Menu** installed, open cbbg’s config screen and select:
+If you have **Mod Menu** installed, open cbbg's config screen and select:

 - **Enabled**
 - **Disabled**